Moral Stories - Online Reference Kids

 I believe that WE ARE HAPPIEST when we see and praise the good and try our best to forego the mistakes of our spouse.
 Nobody's perfect but we can find perfection in them to change the way we see them.
 It is necessary to understand the difficulties and be a helping hand to each other....THAT BRIGHTENS THE RELATIONSHIP.

-Marriage Stories: Carry me in your Arms Happy marriages, Happy married, Happy married life
+Muslim Marriage Stories: Carry me in your Arms Importance of Marriage in Islam

 Suddenly I didn't know how to say it.
 But I had to let her know what I was thinking.
 I want a divorce.
 I raised the topic calmly.
 She didn't seem to be annoyed by my words, instead she asked me softly, why?
 I avoided her question.
 This made her angry.
 She shouted at me, "you are not a man!"